shwina/shwina.github.io/_posts/2020-08-27-custom-compiler-linker-extensions.md

 ---

-One way to override these flags entirely is to set the compiler/linker executables within distitutils as follows:
+You can override these flags entirely and pass your own flags using the `extra_compile_args` and `extra_link_args` options, as follows:

 ```python
 from setuptools.command.build_ext import build_ext